Chris Haze: 2016–2017: We Are One – EP release

-2017: Say Goodbye – single Release
+2017: "Say Goodbye" – single release

-Later in 2017, Haze announced the release of yet another single called "Say Goodbye" which came out 8 September to mark the 1 year anniversary of his single "I'll Run".
+Later in 2017, Haze announced the release of yet another single called "Say Goodbye" which came out on 8 September to mark the one year anniversary of his single "I'll Run".
 "Say Goodbye" debuted at Number 1 on the Irish Singer-songwriter Chart and at Number 39 on the Official Irish Singles Charts.
-This was Haze's third Irish Chart appearance in 12 months Independently and securing him his first Irish Number 1 & Top 40 Single.
-"Say Goodbye" went on to be the eighth most played Irish Song on Irish Radio the week of the release.
-"Say Goodbye" also secured Haze his first two appearances on two Official Spotify playlists.
-A "New Music" playlist and a "New Talent" playlist.
+This was Haze's third Irish Chart appearance in 12 months independently and secured him his first Irish Number 1 and Top 40 Single.
+"Say Goodbye" went on to be the eighth most played Irish song on Irish radio the week of the release.
+"Say Goodbye" also secured Haze his first two appearances on two official Spotify playlists, a "New Music" playlist and a "New Talent" playlist.

-2018: RECIPE – single and EP Release
+2018: RECIPE – single and EP release

-In early 2018, Haze used social media to announce the release of 5-song EP entitled "RECIPE", which features the Single "Say Goodbye".
+In early 2018, Haze used social media to announce the release of a five-song EP entitled RECIPE, which features the single "Say Goodbye".
 The "RECIPE" EP debuted at Number 5 on the Official Irish Album Charts and at Number 2 on the Irish Singer-Songwriter Chart on iTunes as well as reaching Number 7 on the Top Albums Charts, Number 2 on the Singer-Songwriter Chart and Number 1 on the Folk Chart on Google Play Music.
-Making it Haze's 2nd appearance on the Top 10 Official Irish Album Charts in 24 months among numerous other chart positions across a number of different Genres.
+This was Haze's second appearance on the Top 10 Official Irish Album Charts in 24 months among numerous other chart positions across a number of different genres.

-2019: Chasing Rivers – singles and EP Release
+2019: Chasing Rivers – singles and EP release

-Fresh off the back of his first North American tour in Sep/Oct 2018, Haze arrived home to announce the release of a brand new six-song EP entitled Chasing Rivers which was released 26 April.
-In the lead up to the release, he released the first self titled Single 'Chasing Rivers' in 22 February and went on to peak at Number 11 on the Official Irish Singles Chart.
-The second single released from the EP released in March entitled 'So Long' secured another Top 100 Official Irish Single debut at Number 74.
-The EP was released 26 April and debuted at Number 11 on the Official Irish Album Charts and secured numerous Top 5 positions across a number of Google Play Music Charts.'Chasing Rivers' EP stayed in the Top 10 for over 6 weeks after its release making it the longest Haze spent in the Top 10 of any chart.
+After his first North American tour in Sep/Oct 2018, Haze arrived home to announce the release of a new six-song EP entitled Chasing Rivers which was released 26 April.
+In the lead up to the release, he released the first single, "Chasing Rivers" on 22 February; it went on to peak at Number 11 on the Official Irish Singles Chart.
+The second single released from the EP released in March, entitled "So Long", secured another Top 100 Official Irish Single debut at Number 74.
+The EP was released on 26 April, debuted at Number 11 on the Official Irish Album Charts and secured numerous Top 5 positions across a number of Google Play music charts.
+The Chasing Rivers EP stayed in the Top 10 for over six weeks after its release, making it the longest Haze has spent in the Top 10 of any chart.

-2019 - 2020: Time And Space - single and EP
+2019–2020: Time and Space - single and EP

-In 2019, Haze set his sights establishing his own Independent record label, Remody Records.
-It is a change over and rebranding of his initial record label Chris Haze Music.
-He then went on to announce the first body of work to be released on his very own label, 'Time And Space' EP.
+In 2019, Haze set his sights on establishing his own independent record label, Remody Records.
+It was a change over and rebranding of his initial record label, Chris Haze Music.
+He then announced the first body of work to be released on his own label, the Time and Space EP.